jonathaneunice/textdata/docs/example.rst

 If you want to elide the newlines, use ``text(text, join=' ')`` and the newline characters will be replaced with spaces.

+A new ``textline`` call makes this even easier.
+It gives a single, no-breaks string by default.
+It's particularly useful for rendering single, very long lines.

 .. note:: Earlier versions of this library described a routine ``textlines``.
     It is the same as ``text``, just renamed to be consistent with the rest of the module.
 The shorter ``text`` is now the preferred name,